Each January, the County’s Department of Real Estate Assessments mails notices of assessment to each property owner in Arlington, which state:

 - the current year’s and prior year’s assessments for the property,

 - information about deadlines for contesting the assessments,

 - how to contact the assessor’s office.

-Assessments are made at 100% of value, so there is a direct relationship between the assessed value and the price for which a property would sell.
+Assessments are made annually and at 100% of fair market value, so there is a direct relationship between the assessed value and the price for which a property would sell.

 Single Family Homes

 - County appraisers review sales within each neighborhood and compare similar sold properties to similar unsold properties to develop estimates of typical value for each property in the area.